 The museum has a set of medals belonging to H J (Harold) Beer.
 However, one of the medals – the British War Medal – instead of being stamped on the rim with H J Beer, is stamped ‘H J BASTRICK’.
 Who was H J Bastrick and why was his medal mounted together with those of H J Beer?
 An interesting question but not one we’ve had the time to unravel in the past.
-However, a recent email brought the mystery back to light and turned our collections staff into detectives!
+However, an email brought the mystery back to light and turned our collections staff into detectives!

 It turned out a gentleman in the UK (who spotted our medals database entry for H J Beer) had a set of medals stamped with H J Bastick except for – you guessed it – the British War Medal which is stamped with the name H J Beer.
 The two sets had obviously been mixed up, either when they were issued or when they were mounted.
 Interestingly, the Bastrick medal mounted with the Beer medals had the recipient’s name incorrectly stamped (Bastrick instead of Bastick).